 Authored by the expert who managed and guided the team behind the Laos Property Pack

-This blog post covers whether February 2026 is a good time to buy property in Laos, based on the latest macro, market, and regulatory data available.
+This blog post is about whether June 2026 is a good time to buy a residential property in Laos.

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property decision in Laos.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying property in Laos.

 Is it smart to buy now in Laos, or should I wait as of 2026?